tangowithcode/tango_with_django_2/manuscript/chapter8-templates.md

 W> ### `DOCTYPE` goes First!
 W>
 W> Remember that the `<!DOCTYPE html>` declaration **always needs to be placed on the first line** of your template.
-W> Not having a [document type declaration](https://en.wikipedia.org/wiki/Document_type_declaration) on line one may mean that the resultant page generated from your template will not comply with [W3C HTML guidelines](https://www.w3.org/standards/webdesign/htmlcss).
+W> Not having a [document type declaration](https://en.wikipedia.org/wiki/Document_type_declaration) on the first line may mean that the resultant page generated from your template will not comply with [W3C HTML guidelines](https://www.w3.org/standards/webdesign/htmlcss).

 ### Template Blocks
 Now that we've created our base template, we can add template tags to denote what parts of the template can be overridden by templates that inherit from it.
 To do this, we will be using the `block` tag.
 For example, we can add a `body_block` to the base template in `base.html` as follows: